emacs-mirror/emacs/mps/manual/source/pool/intro.rst

     Pool classes can differ in many ways not considered here: speed, vulnerability to fragmentation, control overhead, and so on.
-This procedure gives you a decent recommendation, but an expert in the MPS might be able to make a better one.
+This procedure gives you a decent recommendation, but an expert in the MPS might be able to make a better recommendation.
+And if no pool class in the open source MPS exactly matches your needs, then it is possible to develop new pool classes.
+See :ref:`pool-writing`.

 First, answer these questions about your data: